vedmant/kohana-menu/README.md

 Normally, you'd build HTML views with `ul` and `li` elements and then write some PHP to highlight the active link.
 This is difficult to maintain (DRY) and too much hassle (not to mention ugly).

-Then, in your (main) controller (or view), you determine which menu configuration to use (based on user role or other factors), use the factory method to construct a new Menu object, set the active link and render it in your view.
-Done.

 ### Example, rendering the default menu